dwarvesf/WeAreHiring/additional-info/making-a-career.md

 * Everyone writes up a 1-2 page summary and sends it to the head of their team.
 * The head of your team reviews your summary and prepares their thoughts.
 He schedules a one-hour meeting to discuss.

 The head of your team will reach out to you when it’s time for you to write up your review.
 Of course, you can (and should) ask for feedback as often as you’d like it.
-The Performance Indicator is usually the summary of *Responsible, Teamwork and Mastery*
+The Performance Indicator is usually the summary of *Responsible, Teamwork and Mastery.*